chocolatey/docs/input/en-us/guides/upgrading-to-chocolatey-v2-v6.md

     If you use an internal repository, change the `--source="'chocolatey.licensed'"` on line 4 of the script above, to your internal repository location.
 For further information see the [documentation on upgrading Chocolatey Agent using Chocolatey Central Management](xref:upgrade-agent#using-chocolatey-central-management-to-upgrade-chocolatey-agent).

     2. The second Deployment Step ensures that all other Chocolatey products are now at their latest 1.x and 5.x versions.
-The Advanced Deployment PowerShell script should be `choco upgrade chocolatey --version 1.4.0 --source="'chocolatey.licensed'"`.
+The Advanced Deployment Step PowerShell script should be `choco upgrade chocolatey --version 1.4.0 --source="'chocolatey.licensed'"`.
 If you use an internal repository, change the `--source="'chocolatey.licensed'"` in the command, to your internal repository location.

-Once the Deployment is complete, move on to the next step.
+Once the Deployment Plan is complete, move on to the next step.

 #### Step 2 - Upgrade to the New 2.0.0 and 6.0.0 Product Versions

 > :choco-warning: **WARNING**
 >
-> If you need to specify a `--source` option in the Advanced Deployment PowerShell script, please make sure you reference only one source value.
+> If you need to specify a `--source` option in the Advanced Deployment Step PowerShell script, please make sure you reference only one source value.
 For example, `--source="'my-internal-repo'"` and not `--source="'my-internal-repo;chocolatey.licensed'"`.
 Specifying multiple sources for this specific upgrade may cause the Chocolatey product packages to not be found.
 Note that this only affects the upgrade to version 2.0.0 or 6.0.0 of the Chocolatey products and not future packages you may install or upgrade.

 Once you have completed step 1 above, you will be ready to start the upgrade to the latest version of Chocolatey products:

-1. Using the same group used in Step 1 above, create an [Advanced Deployment](xref:ccm-deployments) with two Steps:
+1. Using the same group used in Step 1 above, create an [Advanced Deployment Plan](xref:ccm-deployments) with two Deployment Steps:

     1. The first Deployment Step will upgrade Chocolatey Agent through a Windows scheduled task.
 Add the [recommended code](xref:upgrade-agent#using-chocolatey-central-management-to-upgrade-chocolatey-agent) as the PowerShell script.
 Note that this code is different from above.
 If you use an internal repository, change the `--source 'chocolatey.licensed'` in the command, to your internal repository location.

     1. The second Deployment Step ensures that all other Chocolatey products are now at their latest stable 2.0.0 and 6.0.0 versions.
-The Advanced Deployment PowerShell script should be `choco upgrade chocolatey --source="'chocolatey.licensed'"`.
+The Advanced Deployment Step PowerShell script should be `choco upgrade chocolatey --source="'chocolatey.licensed'"`.
 If you use an internal repository, change the `--source="'chocolatey.licensed'"` in the command, to your internal repository location.

-Once the Deployment is complete, all Chocolatey products will be upgraded to their latest 2.0.0 and 6.0.0 versions.
+Once the Deployment Plan is complete, all Chocolatey products will be upgraded to their latest 2.0.0 and 6.0.0 versions.

 ### Upgrade Using Microsoft Intune